symmetryinvestments/concurrency/README.md

 - `sharedStream`.
 Is used for broadcasting values to zero or more receivers.
 Receivers can be added and removed at any time.
 - `cycleStream`.
 Cycles through a ranges until cancelled.
 - `deferStream`.
 Creates a stream of the values produced by the Senders returned by the supplied callable.
+- `cronStream`.
+Emits at the schedule specified.
+Currently only supports minutes and hours.

 With the following operations: